kamranahmedse/developer-roadmap/readme.md

 ![](https://i.imgur.com/waxVImv.png)

-Roadmaps are being made interactive and have been moved to website.
+Roadmaps are being made interactive and have been moved to the website.

 ### [View all Roadmaps](https://roadmap.sh)